v5ma/selfawarenetworks/ref.amplitude.md

 b0311y.md:
   976: The eye you're the brand activity decreases and so the reason you were able to control it the muse is because you're creating a certain amount of activity that the muse was able to recognize a certain amplitude of of dipole activity perhaps and but now that that activity is no longer happening there's no longer happening at that scale or no longer happening in that place it's it's not really it's not if that there's the ability for the news to continue to detect it is is diminished so like the better you get at using the muse the harder it gets to use the muse you can see the same and so that paradigm.

-c0000x.md:
-  288: c0140x/ Amplitude as Duration Because a change in the frequency comes with a change in duration
-  290: c0141x/ The mechanism of Amplitude: From Dendrite to MVR
-  292: c0142x/ Amplitude Mechanism Expanded: Neurotransmitters: Acetylcholine, Gaba, Dopamine, Serotonin
-  294: c0143x/ Amplitude Mechanism Expanded: Ion Concentrates, Sodium, Potassium, Calcium, Chloride.

-c0001x:
-  13: Amplitude as Duration Because a change in the frequency comes with a change in amplitude
-  14: The mechanism of Amplitude: From Dendrite to MVR
-  15: Amplitude Mechanism Expanded: Neurotransmitters: Acetylcholine, Gaba, Dopamine, Serotonin
-  17: Amplitude Mechanism Expanded: Ion Concentrates, Sodium, Potassium, Calcium, Chloride.

-map.gravity.md:
-  47:   206: so quantum general relativity is suggesting that at scales from quantum physics, to astrophysics to neurophysics there is an inverse relationship between amplitude (density & volume of mass) and frequency (energy) and that gravity is caused by the coherence and decoherence patterns in the phase field of spacetime between oscillating bodies that are either in phase (coherence expanding spacetime) or out of phase (decoherence shrinking spacetime as masses dissolve or explode)

-map.napot.md:
-   45: b0004y "The biggest failure in the entire history of neuroscience is that we have been using the term amplitude instead of the term magnitude to model the action potential."
-  131: b0272y "Potassium modifies the action potential applicant amplitude or APC which determines the strength of this synaptic signal." https://github.com/v5ma/selfawarenetworks/blob/main/b0272y.md

-map.tomography.md:
-  182:     7: In another note I proposed that the non-linear sequency of action potentials events in neural array-projection tomography could be considered as intervals in a Taylor series of polynomials that might include some sort of infinite summation, or estimate of infinite curves from learned action potential sequences, (which are transmitted as high phasic low amplitude signals between neurons that trigger waves of inhibited neurons in their respective exit terminal array).

-map.wiki.home.md:
-  282: Amplitude as Duration Because a change in the frequency comes with a change in duration
-  284: The mechanism of Amplitude: From Dendrite to MVR
-  286: Amplitude Mechanism Expanded: Neurotransmitters: Acetylcholine, Gaba, Dopamine, Serotonin
-  288: Amplitude Mechanism Expanded: Ion Concentrates, Sodium, Potassium, Calcium, Chloride.

 nlp2:
   86: So if the brain is all, I mean if the brain is operating sort of like in terms of electromagnetism In, that would make sense because we see that we capture all these brainwaves We don't.
 What is a brainwave?
 We're a brainwave is a way of ion It's flowing throughout the entire brain and it has a, and has all these interesting properties has an angle has a amplitude that has a velocity as, and what does it mean to to the end?